supersimple33/aruco-slam/README.md

 In other words, we can estimate the camera and landmark positions by optimizing the posterior probability.

-It should also be noted that, similar to the EKF, the factor graph does not have a motion model.
-Therefore, the factors connecting sequential camera poses are zero change with high uncertainty, thus weighting the measurements more heavily.
+The factor graph does not currently use a motion model; it simply uses the last position with a large uncertainty.
+I tried the motion model, but there was a large instability.

 My implementation leverages GTSAM with the ISAM2 solver, following the postulation above.
 It reconstructs the graph at each timestep, maintaining